You are here

-Step 9.
+Step 8.
 Rehabilitation Coordinators are responsible for transposing information from the documentation submitted by rehabilitation providers, into R&C ISH.
-This information includes goals, activities for each goal and LSI scores.
+This information includes goals and activities for each goal.

 Rehabilitation Goals are what the client wants to achieve through their rehabilitation plan.
 They will have a vocational, medical management or psychosocial focus.
 An example for each is provided below.